preply/dj_anonymizer/docs/basic_example.rst

         authors = models.ManyToManyField(Author)

 You want to anonymize authors' names.
-So you can set all names as "Jon Dou (n)".
+So you can set all names as "John Doe (n)".

 To anonymize your models go through the following steps: